The entire book appears at this link with chapters added after appearing online:

 It seems like the typically fun day already, especially

 for Christmas.
-Temperature is in the mid-so·s, and due to rise
+Temperature is in the mid-50s, due to rise

 A quick surveillance of the scene reveals business as